amonetta/carsktz/README.md

         "year": integer (min: 1768, max: today)
     }

-Note that this API only accepts valid argentinian plates, civil and diplomatic ones.
+Note that this API only accepts valid argentinian plates, civil and diplomatic ones (that order).

 ### SAVE & DELETE